Singapore shares edge up, snapping 2-day losing streak

-SINGAPORE (THE BUSINESS TIMES) - Local counters snapped a two-day losing streak on Wednesday (Aug 18) as waves of cautious optimism swept over most regional markets.
+Local counters snapped a two-day losing streak yesterday as waves of cautious optimism swept over most regional markets.

 The Straits Times Index ended at 3,131.44, up 0.4 per cent or 12.93 points with gainers trumping losers 323 to 165 on trade of 1.35 billion shares worth $1.22 billion.